 Students whose anticipated delivery date is during the course of the semester may consider taking time away from their coursework and/or research responsibilities.
-All female students who give birth to a child while engaged in coursework or research are eligible to take either a short-term absence or formal leave of absence.
-Students in course work should
+All students who give birth to a child while engaged in coursework or research are eligible to take either a short-term absence or formal leave of absence.
+Students in course work should consider either working with their course instructor to receive incomplete grades or elect to drop to part-time status or to take a semester leave of absence.
+Students engaged in research must work with their faculty to develop plans for the research for the time they are away.

 Students are encouraged to consult with relevant university faculty and staff as soon as possible as they begin making plans regarding time away.

 Students must contact the Office of the Dean of Student Affairs to register for Maternity Accommodations.
 Students will complete an information form and meet with a member of the Dean's Office staff to determine resources and procedures appropriate for the individual student.
 Planning for the student's discussion with her academic contact(s) (advisor, associate dean, etc.) will be reviewed during this meeting.